-Orphan Drug Designation for AB569 for P. aeruginosa lung infections in Cystic Fibrosis
+Orphan Drug Designation for AB569 for P. aeruginosa lung infections in Cystic Fibrosis to patients as a nebulized (inhaled) solution.
+AB569 was invented at the University of Cincinnati in the lab of Dr. Daniel Hassett.

 In November 2015, Arch Biopartners received Orphan Drug Designation on AB569 from the U.S. Food and Drug Administration for the treatment of P. aeruginosa lung infections in CF patients.